metrorailings/OwlBlog/content/posts/postseason-review-patriots.md

 **_James White_** is the only other player that I can confidently assert as a vector here, given his ability to catch balls out of the backfield.

 I have a hard time considering **_Sony "Playstation" Michel_** and **_Rex Burkhead_** a vector here as the Patriots offensive line have been pretty flaccid in their run-blocking.
-It's worth noting that the Patriots have been much better running the ball the past three weeks, so we can't confidently rule out the ground game as a possible vector.
+Though it's worth noting that the Patriots have been so much better running the ball the past three weeks, so we can't completely rule out the ground game as a possible vector.
+More footage needs to be put on tape before I correct myself here.

 ***